SZN Opener: Jackson State Forward Kendyl Terrell Opens Up About Grief, Uplifting Black Girls in Soccer & More

 Catch the full conversation with Kendyl Terrell above.
 Listen to Episode 4 of SZN Opener Season 2 on the Urban One podcasts platform or your favorite streaming app.

+SZN Opener: LSU Guard Aneesah Morrow Talks Leaving DePaul, Learning from Injuries And More

+The post SZN Opener: Jackson State Forward Kendyl Terrell Opens Up About Grief, Uplifting Black Girls in Soccer & More appeared first on NewsOne.

-SZN Opener: Jackson State Forward Kendyl Terrell Opens Up About Grief, Uplifting Black Girls in Soccer & More was originally published on cassiuslife.com
+SZN Opener: Jackson State Forward Kendyl Terrell Opens Up About Grief, Uplifting Black Girls in Soccer & More was originally published on newsone.com

 -